harness/developer-hub/kb/platform/harness-platform-faqs.md

 This feature is not currently in NextGen, but Harness does have viewer permissions in place.

-### Harness NG project admin permission after creating a project
+### What are the NextGen default project admin permissions?

 When you create a project using the API, by default the Project inherits the project admin permissions on creation from the Service Account where the API token was generated.